 As a volcanic archipelago, the soil in Vanuatu is rich with unique nutrients that allow the seeds to produce highly therapeutic oil.
 That’s why we use Tamanu oil from a high quality source in Vanuatu.
 Beware of black or dark brown versions of the oil, like the type produced in Vietnam.
 Higher quality oils, like those from Vanuatu, have a dark forest green color.

 Skin Transformative Powers Of Tamanu Oil

-Tamanu oil is starting to make its mark in the skincare industry.
-That’s because this oil is such a versatile ingredient for many skincare needs.
-Let’s take a look at the many uses for skin rejuvenation.
+Tamanu oil is starting to make its mark in the skincare realm, and for good reason.
+This oil is such a versatile ingredient that addresses many skin needs and concerns.
+Let’s take a look at the numerous uses for tamanu oil.

 Tamanu Oil For Damaged Skin

 One of the main reason the Polynesian culture has used Tamanu oil for centuries is for its skin repair and healing abilities.
 The oil contains antibacterial and antibiotic properties that help to repair skin damage caused by acne, as well as exceptionally high counts of monounsaturated and polyunsaturated fats which help to maintain balanced moisture levels.